Brian Clough: Personal life and family

 Clough was a lifelong socialist, often appearing on miners' picket lines, donating large sums to trade union causes, canvassing for his local MP, and being the chairman of the Anti-Nazi League.
 On two occasions, he was approached by the Labour Party to stand as a parliamentary candidate in general elections, but he declined in order to continue his managerial career in football.
 To accusations that he was a champagne socialist, Clough responded: "Of course I'm a champagne socialist.
 The difference between me and a good Tory is he keeps his money while I share mine."

 On 4 April 1959, Clough married Barbara Glasgow in Middlesbrough; he later said that marrying Barbara was "the best thing I ever did".
 They went on to have three children: Simon, born on 15 June 1964, Nigel, born on 19 March 1966, and Elizabeth, born on 31 May 1967.
 During the 1980s the Clough family went on to mentor a couple of underprivileged youngsters from Sunderland, brothers Craig and Aaron Bromfield after a chance encounter in the North East prior to a Forest fixture.
 Craig at one point ended up living with the Cloughs for a significant period of time, coming to see Brian as a second father—the arrangement ending when Craig was found to have been stealing from the family.
-Craig, who later published a book on his experience, seems genuinely appreciative to the family and, to his credit, full of regret for the way the situation came to a conclusion.
+Craig later published a book on his experience.
 Nigel also became a professional footballer and played under his father at Forest in the 1980s and 1990s.
 He then moved into management and, in January 2009, followed in his father's footsteps when he was appointed manager of Derby County.

 In 2011, his family and friends contributed memories to a book entitled The Day I Met Brian Clough, which also included recollections from fans and journalists.

 His widow, Barbara, died on 20 July 2013 at the age of 75.
 Her death was revealed to have been the result of a head injury sustained when she fell over in a car park of a hospital where she was being treated for cancer.

 A lover of cricket, Clough was good friends with Yorkshire and England cricketer Geoffrey Boycott.

 Clough was appointed an Officer of the Order of the British Empire (OBE) in the 1991 Birthday Honours for services to association football.